 Gemba Walk Checklist

-While getting out to the shop floor is the most important thing about the gemba concept, it can be even more effective if you know what types of things should be watched for.
-To accomplish this, it is important for supervisors or others to complete a gemba walk checklist.
+While getting out to the shop floor is the most important thing about the “go out and see” concept, it can be even more effective if you know what types of things should be watched for.
+To accomplish this, it is important for supervisors or others to complete some sort of checklist.

 A checklist should evolve over time based on what types of things a facility needs to look at, and what the goals are.
 In general, the checklist can include things like the current status of machines, checking employee productivity, spending time at specific areas, and much more.
 Breaking down the checklist into as many areas as possible can help to gather very detailed information that will be very useful.

 In addition to a gemba walk checklist, many people will use a template, which can accomplish the same things.
 A template may offer additional flexibility to the people doing the walks so that they can get the information they need.
 In addition, a template typically has more room for documenting the thoughts or concerns of an area, rather than just checking ‘yes’ or ‘no’ on a checklist.

 The following is a simple example of a template.
 It shows different areas of information that should be documented while going through the gemba walk itself.
 There is plenty of room for adding additional information or ideas along the way.
 Depending on the facility and other factors, each area may have its own template to help get the most benefit out of each gemba walk.